 Mr. Eric Fogarassy, Research Director of the National Center for Scientific Research, was nominated Dean of ENSPS in 2005.
 His second mandate in 2010 made him the first Dean of Télécom Physique Strasbourg.

 Professor Jean-Louis Balladore became the Dean of the School for five years, after which his mandate was renewed until 2005.
 The reputation of the School was established at the national level through the improvement of its application ranking at the French competitive national exam CCP.

-The ENSPS joins the new premises of the API (Application and Promotion of Innovation) building in Illkirch, thus managing around 100 students per year group, as well as around 30 students in Engineering Partnership programs.
+The ENSPS joined the new premises of the API (Application and Promotion of Innovation) building in Illkirch, thus managing around 100 students per year group, as well as around 30 students in Engineering partnership programs.